Mikhak90/Sample-Code-for-Test/README.md

 ### Binary Search
 It is a search algorithm worked over a sorted list by repeatedly dividing the search interval in half.
 It works based on the comparison between the middle element and narrows the search range.
 It has a time complexity of O(log n).
 It includes a unit-test function

+### Bubble Sort
+It compares adjacent elements and swaps them if they are in the wrong order.
+Its time complexity is O(n^2)